zarf-dev/zarf/adr/0016-zarf-definition-of-generally-available.md

   - across git providers (specifically: Gitea, GitLab)
 - Unit testing that covers our library code (`src/pkg`) for people using Zarf as a library (code coverage metric TBD)
 - Mechanisms and tests to not break compatibility with packages built with older versions of Zarf
-- Mechanisms and tests to notify users when they may need to upgrade the Zarf Agent (or Pepr capability)
+- Mechanisms to notify users when they may need to upgrade the Zarf Agent (or Pepr capability)
 - Mechanisms to ensure users can easily access documentation specific to the version of Zarf they use
 - Mechanisms to ensure a more seamless Zarf install experience (i.e. macOS binary signing, `sudo apk add zarf`, `asdf install zarf X.X.X`)
 - Regularly published/maintained example package(s) for tutorials/quick install